Basics: Microservices and FaaS – a fad or a real difference?

 All in all

 Microservices and FaaS are by no means a fad.
 They do have their use cases and come with a set of unique drawbacks left for developers to challenge.
-The popularity they got in recent years is well deserved and the core idea of having loosely coupled systems is the right direction.
+The core idea of loosely coupled systems might point in the right direction.

-As for when you should consider such software architecture patterns, it’s mostly aimed at mid to large-scale applications.
+As for when you should consider such software architecture patterns: think of large-scale applications.
 Smaller apps (single page applications) are better off staying on the monolithic side.
 These being written, I’m quite aware this post won’t give you decision-making insights.
 For this purpose, reach-out to our DevOPS here to get a proper consultation and a clear roadmap to building outstanding digital experiences for your end-users.